Simhyeon/r4d/docs/modes.md

 ```
 $define(unsafe=$some_random_macro())
+===
 % If some_random_macro exists if succeeds.
 If not, if fails.
 ```

+You can configure this behaviour through processor's method with following variants.

 **Macro hygiene** mode set every further runtime modification as volatile(temporary).
 Within hygiene mode, runtime macros gets automatically